Argentina Patagonian toothfish - bottom trawl

 FIP Description

-The Argentine Patagonian toothfish FIP is being implemented by ESTREMAR, NUEVA PESCANOVA, PESANTAR, and SAN ARAWA, with the technical support from CeDePesca.
-The
+The Argentine Patagonian toothfish FIP is being implemented by ESTREMAR, NUEVA PESCANOVA (ARGENOVA S.A.) and PESANTAR, with the technical support from CeDePesca.
+The FIP aims to

 FIP Objective(s)